 The reform of the EU’s Electoral Act is one of the most consequential reforms for the future of European democracy.
 Members of the European Parliament’s Committee for Constitutional Affairs (AFCO) are scheduled to vote on a proposal on 28 March 2022.
-This quick review critically analyses the proposal’s provisions with regards to the creation of a transnational constituency; it argues that a vote should be postponed until key provisions are reviewed.
+This report critically analyses the proposal’s provisions with regards to the creation of a transnational constituency; it argues that a vote should be postponed until key provisions are reviewed.
 Given the limited size of this constituency and the vast demographic differences between Member States, there is no perfect solution; however, we can ensure a best possible outcome by filling as many seats as possible, by using an apportionment method that properly reflects European parties’ electoral performance, and by choosing a sound distribution method that successfully avoids all cases of over-representation, does not entrench arbitrary groups, and balances the diverse representation of Member States with the democratic representation of citizens.
 Failure to do so would alienate precious and needed support in the Plenary and in the Council.

 [Edit: compromise amendments were made available on 28 March; the content of this quick review is updated accordingly.
 Search for brackets to find them.]